-"Adding a node to the cluster using the command-line interface" You can add a node that has been either removed or rejected by a cluster into the cluster by using the command-line interface (CLI).
+"Adding a node to the cluster using the CLI" You can use the command-line interface (CLI) to add a node that has either been removed or rejected by a cluster, into the cluster.

-Adding a node to the cluster using the command-line interface
+Adding a node to the cluster using the CLI

-You can add a node that has been either removed or rejected by a cluster into the cluster by using the command-line interface (CLI).
+You can use the command-line interface (CLI) to add a node that has either been removed or rejected by a cluster, into the cluster.

 Attention: Before you add a node to a cluster, make sure that you configure the switch zoning such that the node being added is in the same zone as all other nodes in the cluster.
-In particular, if you are replacing a node and the switch is zoned by worldwide port name (WWPN) rather than by switch port, you must update the switch configuration.
+If you are replacing a node and the switch is zoned by worldwide port name (WWPN) rather than by switch port, you must update the switch configuration.

-To add a node to a cluster using the CLI, perform the following steps:
+Perform the following steps to add a node to a cluster: